 Beehive is a product of the Doron Halpern Middle East Network Analysis Desk (MENAD), which studies noteworthy trends on Arab, Turkish, and Iranian social media.
 Beehive positions these trends within a broader context and provides an up-to-date perspective on issues that are being actively discussed by the people of the region.
 Advanced tools allow the Center's researchers to focus only on discussions that are significant in terms of their duration as well as the number of participants.
-It is edited by Dr. Harel Chorev-Halewa, Smadar Shaul, and Sarah Jacobs.
+It is edited by Dr. Harel Chorev-Halewa and Smadar Shaul.

 Beehive: Middle East Social Media